Managing cloud recording settings

-- If you are an account owner or admin changing settings for the entire account, in the navigation panel, click Account Management then Account Settings.
+- If you are an account owner or admin changing settings for the entire account, click Account Management then Account Settings.

-- If you are an account owner or admin changing settings for a group of user, in the navigation panel, click User Management then Group Management then click on the desired group name.
+- If you are an account owner or admin changing settings for a group of users, click User Management then Group Management, and then click the applicable group name from the list.

 Note: If you signed up for a new Zoom account after August 21, 2021; or the New Admin Experience is enabled on your account, the Group Management page has been renamed to Groups.

-- If you are a user, in the navigation panel, click Settings.
+- If you are a licensed host, click Settings.

-- Click the toggle to enable or disable as desired the following settings:
+- Click the toggle to enable or disable the following settings.

-- Automatic recording: Allow hosts to automatically record their event.
-The recording will start as soon as the event starts.
+- Automatic recording: Allow hosts to automatically record their meetings.
+The recording will start as soon as the meeting starts.

-- Prevent hosts from accessing their cloud recordings: Prevent hosts to view their cloud recordings.
-Only owners and admins with recording management privilege can access the recordings if this setting is enabled.
+- Prevent hosts from accessing their cloud recordings: Prevent hosts from viewing their cloud recordings.
+Only admins with recording management privilege can access the recordings if this setting is enabled.

-- Cloud recording download: Allow anyone to download the video from a link of the cloud recording that was shared by the host.
+- Cloud recording downloads: Allow anyone to download the video from a link of the cloud recording that was shared by the host.

-- Note: If enabling this setting, you can check Only the host can download cloud recordings, if you want only the host to download cloud recordings.
+Note: You can also select the check box next to Only the host can download cloud recordings, if you want only the host to download cloud recordings.

-- Require users to authenticate before viewing cloud recordings: Require cloud recording viewers to authenticate before viewing recordings.
-One method to authenticate viewers could be to have them sign into their Zoom account.
+- Require users to authenticate before viewing cloud recordings: Allow meeting hosts to require users to authenticate before viewing recordings, such as sign in to their Zoom account.

 - Set recording as on-demand by default: Cloud recording viewers must register before they can watch the recording.

 - Require passcode to access shared cloud recordings: Require a passcode to access newly generated cloud recordings.
 You can also select the check box to apply this setting to existing cloud recordings and set minimum passcode strength requirements.

-- Viewers can see the transcript: When this setting is turned on, users with the shared link will be able to view transcripts of cloud recordings.
+- Viewers can see the transcript: When this setting is enabled, users with the shared link can view transcripts of cloud recordings.
 This setting is applicable to newly generated cloud recordings only.